Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 ## Event bits

-For each map (at least 1 to 528) there are 64 event bits (8 bytes per map).
+For each map (1 to 1024) there are 64 event bits (8 bytes per map).
 Each bit represents a map event from the [event list](Maps.md) of that map.
 If a bit is 0, the event is active which means the player is able to trigger it.
 If a bit is 1, the event is inactive and the player can't trigger it.

 For example this is used for one-time text popups.
 After triggering it, a map event will set the event bit and therefore the event can not be triggered again.